Home

 "You're doing What!
 You'll be back - you'll get home-sick!"

-Our catch-phrase was - You are guaranteed success, when failure is not an option!
+Our motto was - You are guaranteed success, when failure is not an option!

-It had not been easy to make the life-changing decision to leave the UK behind and make the move to Canada, but after a long immigration process, we bid our families "Good-bye" and came here to live in Ontario in November 1977.
+It had not been easy to make the life-changing decision to sell all our possessions and leave the UK behind and make the move to Canada, but after an immigration process of about 6 months, we bade our families "Good-bye" and came here to live in Ontario in November 1977.

 As we arrived on an overcast winter day and I stepped out of Toronto Airport, I had a profound sense of having come home.

 This feeling stayed, and so did we.
-Canada is a wonderful country where immigrants from around the world can come and make their home.
+Canada is a wonderful country where immigrants from around the world, who are willing to adapt and work hard, can come and make their home.

 We overcame the initial language barrier - don’t laugh - you thought that coming from England to Canada there wouldn’t be a language barrier, but think again, I spoke with a strong Lancashire accent and HERE they spoke Canadian and no one had written a dictionary to help me!

-I was lonely, and I missed my parents and brothers, and in fact, I'm told that I stated once, that if there had been a bridge I would have walked back!
+I was lonely, and I missed having my parents and brothers about us, and in fact, I'm told that I stated once, that if there had been a bridge I would have walked back!

 In reality, it took just a short time for us to make friends with the many friendly Canadians that we met and we soon felt at home in our new country.